Sambalero/ETF2/ReadMe.txt

 (pyenv) ~/Alpha_client/alpha_client
 $ python -c 'from price_and_macd import work_with_files; work_with_files()'

-Plot mdh, md value and price from returns file
+Plot mdh, md value and price from returns file; save plot (pyenv) ~/Alpha_client/alpha_client
-(pyenv) ~/Alpha_client/alpha_client
 $ python -c 'from plot import work_with_files; work_with_files()'